DigitalHarborFoundation/rag-for-math-qa/README.md

 ### Streamlit

-A few notes about the app.
+A few notes about the Streamlit app.

 #### Authentication